andresbott/goback/README.md

 * write documentation
 * exclude folders that contain .nobackup
 * improve the expurge rules to keep N yearly, monthly etc
+* pg_dump for a specific DB
+* test mysqldump against db in docker

 #### TODO
 * use systemd timers instead of cron